 The CASHLESS program is overseen by the Japanese Ministry of Economy, Trade and Industry (METI) and will be valid for certified cashless purchases from October 1, 2019 until June 30, 2020 at qualified participating stores.
 A METI outline of the CASHLESS program is available in PDF (Japanese only).
 The CASHLESS web site is informative and constantly updated, hopefully with English at some point.

 It’s important to understand that from October 1 the consumption tax is 10%.
-The rebate program effectively reduces the tax rate until June 30 depending on the kind of purchase (food vs household items, etc.) and how it is paid for (cash vs cashless).
-After June 30 the consumption tax will be 10% across the board.
+However there are 2 programs: (1) The rebate program effectively reduces the tax rate until June 30 depending on the kind of purchase (food vs household items, etc.) and how it is paid for (cash vs cashless), (2) an 8% tax rate for take out food and drink with no set deadline:

 No matter what item you buy, or the tax rate, all items are eligible for CASHLESS rebates when purchased at stores displaying the 5% or 2% CASHLESS banner.
 How do you get the rebate?
 This part is easy: make purchases at any store displaying the 5% or 2% CASHLESS banner with: